-Health and Human Services 4875 Broadway Sacramento, CA 95820 (916) 366-2736
+Health and Human Services 4875 Broadway Sacramento, CA 95820 (916) 366-2736 agencies and evaluates the performance of the institutional procedures every two years.
+A log of incidences and disciplinary actions is kept by the institution.

 Students and employees seeking assistance in overcoming a drug or alcohol related problems are encouraged to contact this organization.